garrandall/popular-music-data/tracks/it-s-late-queen.md

 (It's late) When I'm bleeding deep inside
-(It's late) Ooh, is it just my sickly pride?
+(It's late) Oh, is it just my sickly pride?
 (Too late) Even now the feeling seems to steal away (So late) Though I'm crying, I can't help but hear you say It's late, it's late, it's late, but not too late